nomed/gitlab-ce/doc/development/contributing/issue_workflow.md

 - ~Secure
 - ~Verify

-The following team labels are **true** teams which will remain post deprecation.
+The following team labels are **true** teams per our [organization structure](https://about.gitlab.com/company/team/structure/#organizational-structure) which will remain post deprecation.

 - ~Delivery
 - ~Documentation